daneden/daneden.me/quotes/index.markdown

 * * *

+“Profit comes from what is there, usefulness from what is not there.”—<span class="caps">Lao-Tzu</span>

 “Ultimately there is no happiness in a world in which things are not as good as they can be.”—<span class="caps">Eric Gill</span>